Bond tester

 A bond tester is a scientific instrument used to measure the mechanical strength of bonds, evaluate bond strength distributions or determine compliance with specified bond strength requirements of the applicable acquisition document.

-Typically a load is applied to a bond by a hook or shear tool, whereafter a force measurement is taken and the failure mode of the tested sample is recorded.
-More often than not bond tests are destructive and samples are scrapped after testing.
-In aerospace and medical applications, non destructive testing is common, whereby the bond is loaded up to a point to reveal nonacceptable bonds while avoiding damage to acceptable bonds.
+Importance

 Electrical and thermal bonds are such an integral part of electronic and semiconductor construction that they may often be taken for granted.
 Modern electronic assembly methods employ a myriad of bonding processes, each one a vital step in the manufacture of the final product.
 A typical consumer product such as a laptop computer may contain hundreds of thousands of bonds yet if one fails it will probably result in a system breakdown.

+Method

+There are at least three means of bond testing: